Advanced Computing Student Collaborative

 Presented by the U.S. National Science Foundation (NSF) Leadership-Class Computing Facility (LCCF)

-A unique opportunity for undergraduate students from all disciplines who want to learn or enhance computational and data analytics skills and create positive change in their community.
+A unique opportunity for undergraduate students from all disciplines who want to learn or enhance computational and data analytics skills and apply Artificial Intelligence (AI) for a societal advancement themed experience.

 No prior programming experience or knowledge of the program theme is required.